eralchemy/eralchemy/readme.md

 All tested PR are welcome.

 ## Notes

+eralchemy2 is a fork of its precessor [ERAlchemy](https://github.com/Alexis-benoist/eralchemy) by @Alexis-benoist, which is not maintained anymore and does not work with SQLAlchemy > 1.4.
+If it is maintained again, I'd like to push the integrated changes upstream.

 ERAlchemy was inspired by [erd](https://github.com/BurntSushi/erd), though it is able to render the ER diagram directly from the database and not just only from the `ER` markup language.